kaplanPRO/kaplan-cloud/.docker/README.md

     POSTGRES_DB=postgres
     POSTGRES_USER=postgres
     POSTGRES_PASSWORD=postgres
-    POSTGRES_HOST=db
     VIRTUAL_HOST=deneme.com.tr
     NETWORK_NAME=deneme

-You should modify all fields except for POSTGRES_HOST.

 When you're done, all that is left to do is to run `docker-compose up -d` while in the same directory as docker-compose.yml